mebjas/html5-qrcode/README.md

 # Html5-QRCode

+## Important - Looking for new owners for this project.

+If interested, please reach out at `minhazav@gmail.com`.

+## Html5-QRCode

 > **Important** The project is in maintenance mode until further notice.
 The author shall not be able to make any bug fixes or improvements for the time-being.
 Pull requests also won't be merged for the timebeing.
 If you have a fork you can maintain - please share the details to minhazav@gmail.com.
 I am happy to advertise them here!
 > Ok to use the project as is.
 Example: [scanapp.org](https://scanapp.org).